brucechanglongxu/brucechanglongxu.github.io/_posts/2020-12-17-MyAcademicTrajectory.md

 <strong>Fall 2024 - Graduate School Matriculation / Full-Time Position </strong> \\

-Disclaimer: This is a relatively heavy courseload, so please adjust according to your own limits and academic goals.
+Disclaimer: This is a relatively heavy courseload, so please adjust according to your own academic needs and goals.